marcosbenicio/taxi-trip-regression/README.md

 sudo docker run -p 9696:9696 marcosbenicio/taxi-trip-predict
 ```

 With the Flask application running inside Docker, we can make HTTP requests to port 9696.
-For example, in the Jupyter notebook located in [`taxi-trip-duration.ipynb`](https://github.com/marcosbenicio/taxi-trip-regression/blob/main/notebooks/taxi-trip-duration.ipynb),run the following code at the section 9. to test the service with docker:
+For example, in the Jupyter notebook located in [`taxi-trip-duration.ipynb`](https://github.com/marcosbenicio/taxi-trip-regression/blob/main/notebooks/taxi-trip-duration.ipynb),and run the following code in Section 9 to test the local service with docker:

 ```python
 url_local = "http://127.0.0.1:9696/predict"